 this page.
 The third prize was taken by the Abyssinian cat, shown in the lower right-hand corner of the illustration.
-She was captured in the late Abyssinian war, and was mostly remarkable for her woe-begone appearance, seemingly discontented at her sudden elevation into notoand longing for her barbaric freedom in animal that attracted most attention was "Tortoise-shell Tom."
-He stood alone in his glory.
+She was captured in the late Abyssinian war, and was mostly remarkable for her woe-begone appearance, seemingly discontented at her sudden elevation into notoriety, and lenging for her barbaric freedom in the proof old days of King Theodore.
+The animal that attracted most attention was "Tor-